William Judson Harbaugh was born on March 4, 1880 in Ohiopyle, Fayette County, PA, the son of Allen E. and Margaret (Williams) Harbaugh.

 A good time was had as the host and hostess were genial and kind.
 Mirth and music wiled time merrily, and at 11 o’clock supper was served… The cheerful crowd continued conversation until in the ‘wee sma’ hours,’ and so reluctant were the hosts to see the guests depart they wished them to tarry til the morning.

-William was employed at the Colborn & Dull but resigned in March 1901 to begin working at S.D.
+Williamwas employed at the Colborn & Dull but resigned in March 1901 to begin working at S.D.
 Sipe's new sawmill at Indian Creek, Fayette County.
-In 1910, the 30-year-old bachelor William was still living at home, and employed as a boilermaker for the Baltimore & Ohio Railroad.
-However, by 1916, he had moved to Connellsville, Fayette County.
-He worked for the B&O for many years, and retired from the company.
-He was a member of the B&O Veterans Association.
+Nine years later, in 1910, the 30-year-old bachelor William was still living at home, and employed as a boilermaker for the Baltimore & Ohio Railroad.

-When the federal census was taken in 1920, the Harbaughs were counted as living on Gibson Avenue in Connellsville, with William's occupation listed as "Boiler Maker - RR."
+When the federal census enumeration was made in 1930, the Harbaughs were counted as living on Gibson Avenue in Connellsville, with William's occupation listed as "Boiler Maker - RR."
 Daisy's mother, Arminda Glover, lived under their roof that year.

-Daisy and her friend Laura Hewitt were badly injured in February 1937 when she was "struck by a hit and run automobile vehicle" in Mill Run.
-Said the Courier, "As she was walking along the Connellsville- Farmington road at Mill Run in the direction of Connellsville facing traffic, a speeding truck approached and struck her, knocking her to the side of the road in a heap.
-E. Sturgis Colborn of Mill Run leaped into an automobile and gave chase, pursuing the fleeing truck for seven miles before he obtained the license number.."
-Daisy was treated in Connellsville State Hospital, where she was treated for "internal injuries, fractured pelvis and scalp wounds," and her friend for a severely injured right leg.
+Daisy and her friend Laura Hewitt were badly injured in February 1937 when they were walking with friends and struck in a "hit and run" by a coal and lumber truck in Mill Run.
+Reported the Daily Courier, "As she was walking along the Connellsville- Farmington road at Mill Run in the direction of Connellsville facing traffic, a speeding truck approached and struck her, knocking her to the side of the road in a heap.
+E. Sturgis Colborn of Mill Run leaped into an automobile and gave chase, pursuing the fleeing truck for seven miles before he obtained the license number."
+Daisy was rushed to Connellsville State Hospital, where she was treated for "internal injuries, fractured pelvis and scalp wounds," and her friend for a severely injured right leg.
 While the Daily Courier noted that Daisy was "in an uncertain condition," she and her friend fortunately recovered.

 During World War II, in 1942, William was living temporarily in Cumberland, Allegany County, MD, where he worked in the back shop of the B&O on Virginia Avenue.
 He registered for the military draft that year, and gave his addresses as both Mill Run and also 701 Lafayette Avenue in Culberland.